chloroExtractorTeam/chloroExtractor/paper/paper.md

    index: 7
  - name: Fraunhofer Institute for Molecular Biology and Applied Ecology IME, Applied Ecology and Bioresources, Gießen, Germany
    index: 8
+ - name: These authors contributed equally to this work
+   index: a
 date: 27 September 2017
 bibliography: paper.bib
 ---